Kenneth732/Weather-Application/README.md

 2. This Application will help users to find weather on place where they are travelling and will notify them of their current location weather.

-3. to find or seach new nation you will need to type new nation on the input and search us for the last search will not longer being showing.
+3. For the application to work one or user need data bandle or wifi turn on before using it.
+To find or seach for weather the user needs to search the town,

 # MIT License